Functional analytic methods for discrete approximations of subwavelength resonator systems: Applications of the generalised capacitance matrix

 and let $D$ be a circle of radius $R$ and $D_d$ a circle of radius $R+\epsilon$ for some $-R<\epsilon<1-R$.
 Then we define the defect crystals

-We will always consider defect structures in relation to a corresponding unperturbed, periodic structure, in this case $\Dc$. \begin{defn}[Subwavelength band-gap frequency] A subwavelength resonant frequency of a resonator structure with a defect is called a subwavelength band-gap frequency if it lies inside a band gap of the unperturbed structure. \end{defn}
+We will always consider defect structures in relation to a corresponding unperturbed, periodic structure, in this case $\Dc$.

+\begin{defn}[Subwavelength band-gap frequency] A subwavelength resonant frequency of a resonator structure with a defect is called a subwavelength band-gap frequency if it lies inside a band gap of the unperturbed structure. \end{defn} We remark that since we consider the fully periodic case, both the subwavelength bands and the subwavelength band-gap frequencies are real \cite{ammari2017subwavelength,ammari2018subwavelength}.